-The Pelham School District uses a data-driven decision making model when planning, implementing, and evaluating our professional learning.
+The Pelham School District uses a data-driven decision-making model when planning, implementing, and evaluating our professional development.
 Data is collected and analyzed by the various groups within the organization and shared through the leadership teams.
-The Professional Learning Committee reviews aggregate student achievement data to plan for district lead professional learning.
-Data from individual professional learning activities is analyzed by the Professional Learning Committee to evaluate the quality and effectiveness of the Professional Learning Master Plan.
+The Professional Development Committee reviews aggregate student achievement data to plan for